ruby/ruby/doc/yjit/yjit.md

 YJIT allocates memory for JIT code and metadata.
 Enabling YJIT generally results in more memory usage.
 This section goes over tips on minimizing YJIT memory usage in case it uses more than your capacity.

-### Decreasing --yjit-exec-mem-size
+### Decreasing --yjit-mem-size

-The `--yjit-exec-mem-size` option specifies the JIT code size, but YJIT also uses memory for its metadata, which often consumes more memory than JIT code.
-Generally, YJIT adds memory overhead by roughly 3-4x of `--yjit-exec-mem-size` in production as of Ruby 3.3.
-You should multiply that by the number of worker processes to estimate the worst case memory overhead.

-`--yjit-exec-mem-size=48` is the default since Ruby 3.3.1, but smaller values like 32 MiB might make sense for your application.
+YJIT uses memory for compiled code and metadata.
+You can change the maximum amount of memory that YJIT can use by specifying a different `--yjit-mem-size` command-line option.
+The default value is currently `128`.
-While doing so, you may want to monitor `RubyVM::YJIT.runtime_stats[:ratio_in_yjit]` as explained above.
+When changing this value, you may want to monitor `RubyVM::YJIT.runtime_stats[:ratio_in_yjit]` as explained above.

 ### Enabling YJIT lazily